AlexsLemonade/OpenScPCA-analysis/.github/PULL_REQUEST_TEMPLATE.md

 _In this section, tell reviewers about the scope and purpose of the code in the pull request._

-#### What is the scientific goal of the code in this pull request?
+#### What is the goal of this pull request?

+_Include the scientific or analytical goals, if applicable._

 #### Briefly describe the general approach you took to achieve this goal.

-#### Please link to the GitHub Discussion about this analysis contribution.

 #### Please link to the GitHub issue that this pull request addresses.